p5videoKit/IM-Screens-2026-03-itp/weeks/03_time.md

 ## Homework Week03

-- Expand your full screen p5js sketch or create a new one to that:
+- Expand your full screen p5js sketch or create a new one that:
   - uses url parameters to control the appearance of your sketch
   - or makes us of some data to drive the visual
   - in addition to another source of input such as camera/mic/ml5js